 In order to save on the cost of your rating:

-- Ensure all rating information is available at the time of the assessment - costs will increase if the assessor needs to locate missing information such as energy bills.
+- Ensure all rating information is available at the time of the assessment, costs will increase if the Assessor needs to locate missing information such as energy bills.

-- Avoid unnecessary site visits - costs may increase if an assessor needs to make multiple visits to your tenancy.
+- Avoid unnecessary site visits, costs may increase if an Assessor needs to make multiple visits to your tenancy.

 - In general costs of subsequent ratings should be lower following the initial rating provided much of the preparatory work has been done for the first rating.

-Direct funding for Certified Ratings is not available, but much of the work you can do to improve your rating can attract funding from EECA: Funding and Support to improve your building's energy efficiency
+Direct funding for Certified Ratings is not available, but much of the work you can do to improve your rating can attract funding from EECA: Funding and Support to improve your building's energy performance.

 How often should I rate a building or tenancy?

-A NABERSNZ™ Certified Rating is valid for maximum 1 year, which reflects the environmental performance of a building or tenancy over the past twelve months.
+A NABERSNZ Certified Rating is valid for maximum 1 year, which reflects the environmental performance of a building or tenancy over the past twelve months.
 An annual rating ensures the rating accurately represents the building or workplace’s current operational performance, allows building owners and tenants to keep track of performance, measure the impact of any actions taken, address issues and make improvements, as well as setting targets for each year.
 This encourages continuous monitoring and means that when your energy efficiency improves, you’ll be able to prove it.